hacks-guide/Guide_Wii/_pages/en_US/szshaxx.md

     ![](/images/exploits/szshaxx/deleted.png))

-    If there is data you would like to keep, we would recommend moving the data to a seperate SD card first.
+    We would recommend moving any data you would like to keep to the SD card before doing this exploit {: .notice--warning}
-    {: .notice--warning}

 7. Move the save data from the SD card to the Wii's internal storage.